-In March 2023, Mr. Sijbrandij announced that he has been diagnosed with cancer and was undergoing treatment, including chemotherapy.
-Mr. Sijbrandij has continued in his role as Chief Executive Officer and Chair of the Board of Directors during his treatment period and continues to work closely with our Board of Directors and management team to execute on our business priorities.
-However, his condition may change and prevent him from continuing to perform his role.
+In March 2023, Mr. Sijbrandij announced that he had been diagnosed with cancer and was undergoing treatment, including chemotherapy.
+Mr. Sijbrandij continued in his role as Chief Executive Officer and Chair of the Board of Directors throughout his treatment period.
+However, if he were to experience a recurrence, or his condition were to otherwise change, it may prevent him from continuing to perform his role.
 In the event that Mr. Sijbrandij is no longer able to perform his duties as Chief Executive Officer, we will be required to identify, recruit and hire a new Chief Executive Officer.
-While our Board of Directors has reviewed and continues to review potential interim and longer-term contingency plans that could be activated as needed to minimize business disruption and to ensure the continued execution of our business priorities, the recruitment of a new Chief Executive Officer can be lengthy and distracting.
+While our Board of Directors regularly reviews potential interim and longer-term contingency plans that could be activated as needed to minimize business disruption and to ensure the continued execution of our business priorities, the recruitment of a new Chief Executive Officer can be lengthy and distracting.
 In addition, we may be required to implement temporary or interim executive management to support the leadership of our company during a transition period.
 A change in the leadership of the company is a significant event and may result in additional volatility in our stock price.

-Competition for highly skilled personnel in our industry is intense, and we may not be successful in hiring or retaining qualified personnel to fulfill our current or future needs.
+Competition for highly skilled personnel in our industry is intense, and we may not be successful in hiring or retaining gualified personnel to fulfill our current or future needs.
 We have, from time to time, experienced, and we expect to continue to experience, difficulty in hiring and retaining highly skilled team members with appropriate qualifications.
-In the first quarter of fiscal 2024, we conducted a reduction in workforce of approximately 7% across all areas of our business.
+In particular, recruiting and hiring senior product engineering personnel with AI and machine learning backgrounds has been, and we expect it to continue to be, challenging.
+In the first guarter of fiscal 2024, we conducted a reduction in workforce of approximately 7% across all areas of our business.
 While we conducted this spending reprioritization to align with the economic conditions, this cost savings plan may be disruptive to our operations and could yield unanticipated consequences, such as attrition beyond planned staff reductions, or disruptions in our day-to-day operations.
 Our workforce reduction could also harm our ability to attract and retain qualified management, technology software professionals or other personnel who are critical to our business.
 For example, in recent years, recruiting, hiring, and retaining team members with expertise in the technology software industry has become increasingly difficult as the demand for technology software professionals has continued to increase.
 Further, unfavorable media coverage of us could significantly impact our ability to recruit and retain talent.
 Many of the companies with which we compete for experienced personnel have greater resources than we have.
 Our competitors also may be successful in recruiting and hiring members of our management team or other key team members, and it may be difficult for us to find suitable replacements on a timely basis, on competitive terms, or at all.
 We have in the past, and may in the future, be subject to allegations that team members we hire have been improperly solicited, or that they have divulged proprietary or other confidential information or that their former employers own such team member's inventions or other work product, or that they have been hired in violation of non-compete provisions or non-solicitation provisions.